2018 Australian strawberry contamination: Affected brands

 Police and state health authorities recommended consumers either dispose of affected brands or return them to the place of purchase.
 They also recommended that consumers cut up other brands before eating.
-Queensland chief health officer Dr Jeannette Young stated that "If they do have any strawberries it would be safest to dispose of them."
+Queensland chief health officer Jeannette Young stated that "If they do have any strawberries it would be safest to dispose of them."

-Both Coles and Aldi removed all strawberries from their shelves, but planned to restock after 18 September.
+Both Coles and Aldi Süd removed all strawberries from their shelves, but planned to restock after 18 September.
 Woolworths had only removed the affected brands.
 Woolworths later removed sewing needles from sale as a temporary measure.
 On 23 September, needles were found in "Australian Choice" brand strawberries sold in Auckland, New Zealand.

 Response

 Investigation

 The Queensland Strawberry Growers Association initially stated they had "reason to suspect" a "disgruntled" former packing employee was responsible for the contamination.
 Queensland Police Acting Chief Superintendent Terry Lawrence subsequently cast doubt upon that theory, stating "This was an earlier comment by the Strawberry Growers Association, it's something we don't subscribe to".
 Adrian Schultz, the vice-president of the Queensland Strawberry Growers Association described the contamination as an act of "commercial terrorism".
 Tony Holl, a strawberry grower from Western Australia told the ABC that he believed someone had a "vendetta" against the strawberry industry, suggesting otherwise the contamination could be a "terrorist act".

 The ABC reported on Thursday that "Police believe they have contained the threat and assured consumers would be able to safely buy strawberries again from Thursday, when stock is replaced."

 As of 19 September, Queensland Police had more than 100 officers, including 60 detectives, working on the investigation into the contamination.
 However, by 15 October Queensland Police scaled this back to one full-time detective amid a lack of clear leads.